Get access to everything we publish when you sign up for Outside+.

 The tricky part is what we mean by “too long.”
 Here is where individual response variation is so key.
 From seeing tons of elite athlete blood work over time, it’s clear that some athletes have endocrine and nervous systems that can withstand almost anything, like Monster Trucks in short shorts.
 Other athletes are more like Ferraris, able to push really hard, but also able to do damage and require a trip to the shop if pushed too much.

-Independent of long-term recovery and health, consistent rest is essential for many athletes to avoid injuries and stagnation.
+Independent of recovery and health, consistent rest is essential to avoid injuries and stagnation.

 Most injuries start as something so minor that it barely even registers—a bit of inflammation around a bone, some frayed muscle fibers, a tendon with a weak strand.
 The hard part is that injuries are almost never isolated for lab study at that stage.
 An athlete might take a rest day or two and forget they ever had an issue.
 Conversely, an athlete might train through a small pain that erupts into a stress fracture, torn muscle, or ruptured tendon.
 Prophylactic rest can prevent athletes from needing a punch card at their nearest MRI joint, along with all the frustration that comes with it.